-This is the third part of the final oral defense for seniors: 30 minutes of questions (15 minutes by each member of the committee) on general topics in astronomy and astrophysics.
+This is the third part of the final oral defense for seniors: 15-20 minutes of questions (in equal parts by each member of the committee) on general topics in astronomy and astrophysics.
 We generally recommend to the students to review F. Shu's introductory book in Astronomy, "The Physical Universe," as well as their class notes from their upper-level Astro courses.

 The grade on this part of the exam does not appear on the student transcript; it is only averaged together with other grades into an overall "Senior Departmental Exam."

 For this grade, the grading guidelines are equivalent to those listed above for the Thesis Defense, but of course apply to the student's general knowledge of Astrophysics.